aharren/LibComponentLogging-configure/README.md

 Whenever you change the `Podfile` and that change is related to LibComponentLogging, you can run `lcl_configure pod` again and `lcl_configure` will update the `lcl_config*` files. `lcl_configure` will only touch the managed `/*::lcl_configure:begin::*/`...`/*::lcl_configure:end::*/` sections inside the `lcl_config*` files.

-## LibComponentLoggings-pods
+## LibComponentLogging-pods

-The `LibComponentLoggings-pods` CocoaPods pod spec can be used to automatically download `lcl_configure` to your project, e.g. create the following `Podfile`:
+The `LibComponentLogging-pods` CocoaPods pod spec can be used to automatically download `lcl_configure` to your project, e.g. create the following `Podfile`:

     platform :ios, 8